strands-project/strands_systems/README.md

       sudo apt-get install ros-groovy-rosbridge-suite ros-groovy-robot-pose-publisher ros-groovy-tf2-web-republisher ros-groovy-mjpeg-server

       ```
-1. create a user `strands`: `sudo adduser strands` (*justification:*  Having a dedicated STRANDS user ensures that other people don't overwrite the stable system install or mess with it in an inappropriate way.
+1. SUGGESTED: use a dedicated user and directory to install the stable system (*justification:*  Having a dedicated STRANDS user ensures that other people don't overwrite the stable system install or mess with it in an inappropriate way.
 Normal users shouldn't be allowed to write the system installation; e.g. on the robot).
+The suggested directory is `/opt/strands` and the user is `strands`.
+You may also choose to install the system in your own user space, e.g. `~/strands_stable`, then you have to substitute `/opt/strands` for your own path in the following.
+  1. create a user `strands`: `sudo adduser strands`
   1. make new user admin: `sudo adduser strands sudo` (*justification:* This makes it possible to install packages during the installation, you *may* want to remove strands from the `sudo` group if you want that extra bit of security).
-1. create a directory to contain the strands stable installation: `sudo mkdir -p /opt/strands` (*justification:* we don't want to install it in the user's home, but system-wide)
-1. make strands the owner of that directory: `sudo chown -R strands:strands /opt/strands`
   1. login as user `strands`: `su -l strands`
   1. configure the `strands` user for ROS by putting the following at the end of the `~/.bashrc` file:
       ```
       [ -f /opt/ros/groovy/setup.bash ] && source /opt/ros/groovy/setup.bash
       ```
      and then `source ~/.bashrc` to make it active immediately.
+  1. create a directory to contain the strands stable installation: `sudo mkdir -p /opt/strands` (*justification:* we don't want to install it in the user's home, but system-wide)
+  1. make strands the owner of that directory: `sudo chown -R strands:strands /opt/strands`
   1. change into the new directory: `cd /opt/strands`
-1. on the desktop installation install MORSE
+1. install hardware specific dependencies or make sure the are installed (MIRA or MORSE)
+  * MORSE: in your installation directory (here: `/opt/strands`) on the desktop:
       1. run `wget https://gist.github.com/cburbridge/5782900/raw/8a4c01f579b8e5ebe68205fc73274172a2a52534/setup.sh` to get the MORSE installer script
       1. install MORSE: `bash setup.sh` (this will install MORSE directly from github in the latest master version and also make sure all other required packages are installed)
-1. on the robot make sure that MIRA is installed
+  * MIRA: on the robot make sure that MIRA is installed
 1. install [wstool](http://ros.org/wiki/wstool): `sudo pip install wstool` (*justification:* this is needed to manage the repositories)
 1. create your workspace, e.g. `mkdir /opt/strands/strands_catkin_ws`, and then change into it, e.g. `cd /opt/strands/strands_catkin_ws`
 1. get all the repositories for either the robot or the desktop version:
-      1. desktop: run
+      * desktop: run
            ```
            wstool init src https://raw.github.com/strands-project/strands_systems/master/strands_rosinstall/strands-desktop-full.yaml

            ```
-      1. scitos (for the actual robot):
+      * scitos (for the actual robot):
            ```
            wstool init src https://raw.github.com/strands-project/strands_systems/master/strands_rosinstall/strands-scitos-full.yaml

            ```
-1. initialse the catkin workspace: `cd src; catkin_init_workspace; cd ..`
+1. initialise the catkin workspace: `cd src; catkin_init_workspace; cd ..`
 1. build the workspace: `catkin_make`
 1. now your systemn is ready to go.
 Test e.g. with `rosls scitos_2d_navigation`